 *Nerd alert 3:

 You might wonder why this macro highlights apostrophe+s only in she’s, he’s, and it’s.
-I chose to ignore apostrophe+s in other cases since the macro can’t tell a possessive (“that flower’s petals”) from a contraction (“that flower’s bright)—hence the “almost all” in this post’s title.
+I chose to ignore apostrophe+s in other cases since the macro can’t tell a possessive (“that flower’s petals”) from a contraction (“that flower’s bright).
+That’s why I say that this macro finds “almost all” be-verbs.
 At the same time, since the macro always highlights she’s, he’s, and it’s, it incorrectly highlights some has contractions (“He’s had it”).
 What’s a language lover to do but treat these edge cases like sleeping dogs and let them lie?